 The UK Parliament pension fund has significant investments in fossil fuels.
 The Divest Parliament campaign has secured pledges from a number of MPs to divest.
 More than half of Scottish MPs have signed incuding all the MPs in Glasgow and Edinburgh.

 A number of campaigns have questioned the role of fossil fuels in sponsoring the arts and major events in Scotland.
 The Edinburgh International Science Festival has received funds from a number of mining and oil and gas companies.
 In 2015 arts group BP or not BP protested at the Edinburgh International Festival leading to BP being dropped as a sponsor that winter: a major victory.
-The campaign went on to put pressure on the Portrait Gallery’s hosting of the BP Award, and fossil fuel sponsorship of the Edinburgh Science Festival has also been questioned.
+The campaign went on to put pressure on the Portrait Gallery’s hosting of the BP Award, and the Science Unstained group campaigns for a fossil free Edinburgh Science Festival.

 Looking for more information about the investments of a public organisation?
 Run a Freedom of Information request using www.whatdotheyknow.com.